prdm0/compiling_r/README.md

-# Linking R to the OpenBLAS Library Using the ropenblas package
+# Linking R to the OpenBLAS library using the ropenblas package

 ```
 devtools::install_github(repo = "prdm0/ropenblas", force = TRUE)